GET YOUR FIRST TREATMENT KIT FOR FREE get started

 Instead, try salicylic acid.

 Salicylic acid is a chemical exfoliator that is gentle enough for most skin types.
 It can effectively penetrate the pores to remove sebum and prevent further clogs.
-It will not kill bacteria like benzoyl peroxide, but it also won't suck out all the moisture from your skin or cause exfoliation and flakiness.
+It will not kill bacteria like benzoyl peroxide but won't suck out all the moisture from your skin or cause exfoliation and flakiness.

 The anti-inflammatory properties of salicylic acid can even help with cystic breakouts when blockages are deep within the skin.
 While spot treatments containing salicylic acid are available, facial cleansers are the best option for acne.
 To achieve the best results, cleansers with salicylic acid should be massaged gently into the entire face for around 20 = 30 seconds before being rinsed off with lukewarm water.

-People with moderate acne or rosacea can also befit from using benzoyl peroxide at 2.5%.
-Benzoyl peroxide can cause skin and redness and dryness.
+People with moderate acne or rosacea can also benefit from benzoyl peroxide at 2.5%.
+Benzoyl peroxide can cause skin redness and dryness.
 Choosing the right product can significantly decrease benzoyl peroxide (BPO) irritation without a decrease in efficacy.

 MDacne's proprietary benzoyl peroxide 2.5% formulation contains a less irritating micronized molecule of BPO combined with plant complexes specially formulated to decrease skin darkness and irritation.